rpy2/rpy2/doc/source/vector.rst

 Creating objects
 ^^^^^^^^^^^^^^^^

-Creating an :class:`DataFrame` can be done by:
+Creating a :class:`DataFrame` can be done by:

 * Using the constructor for the class